jesusalbujas/project-landing-page/src/README.md

 footer: MIT Licensed | Copyright © 2024-present University Project
 ---

-ADempiere-Vue is a new UI for ADempiere ERP, CRM & SCM.
-It is based on  Vue<i class="fa-brands fa-vuejs" style="color: #63E6BE;"></i> , Nuxt and uses the UI Toolkit Element-Plus.
-It is a great UI for ADempiere ERP, CRM & SCM, based on the newest development stack of Vue, built-in i18n solution, typical templates for enterprise applications, lots of awesome features.
-This project was forked from Vue-Element-Admin
+This is a university project carried out in ADempiere UI <i class="fa-brands fa-vuejs" style="color: #63E6BE;"></i> using updated technologies and Keycloak as an external security platform.

 <!--
 ## 🚀Usage